-“When I started practicing in the ’90s, I was lucky if 1% of my clients were adults,” says Sunil Wadhwa, DDS, PhD, director of orthodontics at the Columbia University College of Dental Medicine.
+“When I started practising in the ’90s, I was lucky if 1% of my clients were adults,” says Sunil Wadhwa, DDS, PhD, director of orthodontics at the Columbia University College of Dental Medicine.
 “It was unheard of for adults to get braces.
 Now, about 50% of my patients are adults.
-It’s definitely our fastest growing segment.”
+It’s definitely our fastest-growing segment.”

 Today’s teeth are staying stronger longer.
 “A generation ago, adults didn’t always keep their teeth, much less straighten them,” says Leslie A. Will, DMD, of Boston University’s Henry M. Goldman School of Dental Medicine.

 We’ve gone beyond tooth survival, she adds.
 “People want their teeth to be healthier.
 They want their bite to be better, and they want them to look great.”